1. Email Marketing

 The importance of Black Friday for marketers simply cannot be overlooked.
 To put this into some prospective, in 2019, UK retailers generated sales worth approximately £8.57 billion during the Black Friday sales week.
 This is a big number considering all this happened in just 7 days.

-All this data and report shows just two things, and that’s the importance of events like Black Friday and how efficient email marketing is in situations like these.
+All this data and report show just two things: the importance of events like Black Friday and how efficient email marketing is in situations like these.

 Best Black Friday email examples

-Before we start discussing on email marketing strategies, it’s important that we first have a look at some of the best examples and understand what a good email for Black Friday should look like.
+Before we discuss email marketing strategies, it’s important to examine some of the best examples and understand what a good email for Black Friday should look like.

 Flings early Black Friday email

-Flings are a healthy snack brand that came up with a nice little email which was sent before Black Friday to all of their subscribers.
+Flings is a healthy snack brand that came up with a nice little email that was sent before Black Friday to all of its subscribers.

 As Black Friday sales and discounts are a known fact to consumers, hence many wait for the sale to go live before they make a purchase.
 Many even switch to an alternative brand if they get a better offer.
 This is why it’s important to convert them as soon as possible.